Above/featured: Ghost Ranch: Chimney Rock is in shadow at centre-right. Photo location: 36.31882 North, 106.48006 West.

 Purple Adobe Lavender Farm

 We’re back in town and make the turn onto the narrow dirt road to the lavender farm.
 While mid-October is the end of growing and operating season, the farm is still a beautiful expanse of low-lying land tucked between the Chama river, highway US 84, and Mesa de Abiquiú.
 There’s a familiar scent in the open fields, but when we step inside the Tea House, that’s our welcome blast of lavender.
 There are various lavender-related items for sale, but we’re interested in food and drink made or infused with lavender.
 We relax outside on the patio on a sunny autumn afternoon, and both of our imaginations run wild with purple blooms as far as our minds’ eye can see.

-• O’Keeffe houses in Abiquiú and at Ghost Ranch, video by Georgia O’Keeffe Museum.
+• O’Keeffe houses in Abiquiú and at Ghost Ranch: 9-min. video, Georgia O’Keeffe Museum.

 • Book “O’Keeffe at Abiquiu“: photographs by M. Wood, text by C.T.
 Patten, editor R. Morton (Harry N. Abrams, New York, 1995).

 I made all photos above on 10 October 2018 with a Fujifilm X70 fixed-lens prime.
+Thanks to AB for making this memorable trip possible.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-cP5.

-Postscript: many months after our trip, I realized we passed the town of Hernandez twice on our drive between Santa Fe and Abiquiú.
+Postscript: many months afterwards, I realized we had passed the town of Hernandez twice on our drive between Santa Fe and Abiquiú.
 Hernandez is the location of a well-known image by Ansel Adams of a moonrise in 1941.